 Which fire extinguisher is right for your Michigan home

-Based on your home size, and the number of potential fire hazards, you should consider having one or more working fire extinguisher for your home.
+You should have one or more working fire extinguishers in your home.
+It is important to keep one near any potential fire hazards.
 You should also choose the extinguisher type that best fits your needs.

 Generally, there are three standard classes of home fire extinguisher: